-- a) Correctly fitted gear is the primary consideration - Saddle should be of good quality leather which is supple and clean and has sound stitching.
-A straight flapped (dressage type) is desirable - with 3 girth straps which are concealed (not long points).
-Stirrup irons should not have rubbers - c) A discreet natural sheepskin saddle cloth is acceptable - d) Bridle should be double (snaffle is acceptable for riders under 12 years), the same colour as the saddle, supple, of good quality leather.
+- a) Correctly fitted gear is the primary consideration. - b) Saddle should be of good quality leather which is supple and clean and has sound stitching.
+A

+- c) A discreet natural sheepskin saddle cloth is acceptable - d) Bridle should be double (snaffle is acceptable for riders under 12 years), the same colour as the saddle, supple, of good quality leather.
 Stitching on noseband and brow band optional.
-No coloured browbands
+No coloured brow bands